 During my first term in Congress, I’ve introduced numerous bills aimed at making higher education truly accessible and affordable:

-As your Representative, I will work with educators, administrators, students, and parents to ensure that our education system—from Pre-K through college—reflects the innovation and tenacity of the many students and teachers across the United States I am proud to know.
+I am working with educators, administrators, students, and parents to ensure that our education system—from Pre-K through college—reflects the innovation and tenacity of the many students and teachers across the United States that I am proud to know.